The Matching Problem: What Standard Policies Miss

 Is matching coverage worth it for newer homes?

 Even newer homes can benefit from matching coverage, since building materials can be discontinued within just a few years of a home's construction.
 However, the endorsement is most critical for homes 10 years or older, where weathering, fading, and discontinued product lines make exact material matching increasingly unlikely.
-For newer homes in states with strong matching regulations, the risk is somewhat lower — but for a cost of $25 to $75 per year, it's still a worthwhile layer of protection for most homeowners.
+For newer homes in states with strong matching regulations, the risk is somewhat lower.
+But for $25 to $75 per year, it's still a worthwhile layer of protection for most homeowners.